qwertystop/scrub/README.md

 ## A rules-based game engine in pure Elixir

-**Anywhere in existing code containing the string "USERCODE" as a comment indicates that code specific to the game engine should be put there.**
+**Anywhere in existing code containing the string "USERCODE" as a comment refers to code written for a specific game by the developer.**

 **TODO: Add description**